dinorain/depositaja/README.md

 }
 ```

 When creating the view, it is configured to watch the `collector.Table` and use `depositaja.DepositListCodec` to decode table values.
+Moreover, we also configure it to watch the `flagger.Table` for reading above-threshold flag purpose.

 ```go
 view, _ := goka.NewView(